FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 ## Custom Enchantment Effects {#custom-enchantment-effects}

-Start by creating an `enchantment` folder, and within it create a folder `effect`.
-Within the `effect` folder, we'll create the `LightningEnchantmentEffect` record.
+Start by creating an `enchantment` folder, and within it, create an `effect` folder.
+Within that, we'll create the `LightningEnchantmentEffect` record.

 Next, we can create a constructor and override the `EnchantmentEntityEffect` interface methods.
 We'll also create a `CODEC` variable to encode and decode our effect; you can read more about [Codecs here](../codecs).